-Not having to commute to an office, plus working remotely, has really given me much more flexibility with my days.
+Not having to commute to an office has really given me much more flexibility with my days.

 Personally, I tend to feel more creative for a few hours early in the morning and after lunch.
 I try and block out this time to focus on tasks that I can complete in my bubble.
-With the time I save on commuting I've also able to exercise more frequently.
+The time I save on commuting gives me the ability to exercise more frequently.
 Regular exercise really makes me feel healthier, happier and more energized.
-I'll generally ride my bike early in the morning or after work rather than commute.
-Being able to burn off physical energy makes me feel more focused on my design work.
+I'll generally ride my bike early in the morning or after work.
+Being able to burn off some physical energy makes me feel more focused on my design work.

 # Dealing with distractions

 **TL;DR:** There are different distractions at home.
 Find ways of dealing with them.

 We have two cats, a puppy and my wife works in the evenings.
 There's always something to clean or do around the house, and so on.
 When you move from an office space to working-from-home it's easy to find new distractions.